gvwilson/sdxpy/src/func/index.md

-1. Modify `do_func` so that if it is given more than one argument, it uses all but the first as the body of the function (i.e., treats every after the parameter list as an implicit `"seq"`).
+1. Modify `do_func` so that if it is given more than one argument, it uses all but the first as the body of the function (i.e., treats everything after the parameter list as an implicit `"seq"`).

 2. Is there a way to make this work in combination with naming-at-creation from the previous exercise?